PiyushMittl/java-TipsandTricks/readme.md

 that's legal (compiler won't complain), under some circumstances an object you put in a collection won't be found.
 As you know, serialization saves an object so that it can be reanimated later by deserializing it back to full objectness.
-But danger Will Robinson—remember that transient variables are not saved when an object is serialized.
+But danger Will Robinsonâ€”remember that transient variables are not saved when an object is serialized.

  **ref:- book *book: Kathy Sierra, pg.
 555***